 According to the Seventh Pay Commission, the basic pay of a Deputy Superintendent of Police is fixed at Rs 56,100 per month.
 There is an increase in an IPS officer's salary and perks with every promotion.
 As a Director General of Police or Commissioner of Police, an IPS officer would draw a basic pay of Rs 2,25,000 per month.

 Physical fitness: Apart from academic preparation, IPS aspirants need to work on physical fitness also.
 A customised training programme is a good idea.
-If you can, work with a fitness instructor as well as a doctor, understand your dietary and training needs, and draw up a programme that will help you steadily come up to the required standards.
-Schedule activities such as doing push-ups, lifting weights, running, jogging, swimming and cycling, to increase stamina and remain fit.
+If possible, the candidate can work with a fitness instructor as well as a doctor, understand his dietary and training needs, and draw up a programme that will help him steadily come up to the required standards.
+He should schedule activities such as doing push-ups, lifting weights, running, jogging, swimming and cycling, to increase stamina and remain fit.

 Doing well in the Interview requires special preparation.
 Questions on current affairs are asked.
-But remember, a lot of questions will be based on the form you fill after clearing the Preliminary stage.
-This form will have details of your native State, your birthplace, your family background, the optional subjects you have chosen, your education, your extra-curricular activities, hobbies, interests and your job experience, if any.
-Be very careful while filling in this form, and keep a copy as reference while preparing for the interview.
-Try to anticipate questions on all the sections, and prepare answers.
+But, a lot of questions will be based on the form the candidate fills after clearing the Preliminary stage.
+This form will have details of her native state, birthplace, family background, optional subjects she has chosen, education, extra-curricular activities, hobbies, interests and her job experience, if any.
+Candidates should be very careful while filling in this form and keep a copy as reference while preparing for the interview.
+They should anticipate questions on all the sections and prepare answers.

 The foremost responsibility of IPS officers, irrespective of the posting, is law enforcement and safeguarding the public.
 The roles and responsibilities also involve investigating crimes including those relating to banned substances, ensuring national security, overseeing efficiency of traffic, seeing that prisons and penitentiaries are well managed, and economic offenders are brought to book and further offences prevented, keeping railway passengers safe, taking charge of the security of VIPs, and safeguarding the country’s borders.
 They also take part in disaster management.